Community Through Traditions

 One of the oldest and most enduring traditions, Upper School Retreat is held at the beginning of each school year at Camp Rim Rock in West Virginia.
 A wonderful event that encourages teamwork and collaboration through two days worth of fun and sometimes challenging events, it is an experience that bonds classmates and teachers alike and is one of the important milestones in the Upper School.

-The Full Value Contract is established each year at Upper School Retreat, establishing guidelines on how we will treat each other in the coming year.
+The Full Value Contract is established each year at Upper School Retreat, reinforcing character development and establishing guidelines on how we will treat each other in the coming year.
 POSTS and RAILS captains are voted on each year at Upper School Retreat.
 Team Building exercises are threaded throughout the two days.

 The purpose of the buddy program is to build mentorship and friendship between different aged students.
 Each Upper School grade is matched with a Lower School grade to provide opportunities for building community throughout the year.
 Students cheer for their buddies when they endeavor to try something new, they encourage one another when they perform in plays, and they support each other in various activities across campus.